Stay updated

 Agentic AI marks a shift from tools that produce outputs to systems that achieve outcomes.
 As a result, agentic workflows differ from traditional ones.
 In brief, they can plan, decide, and execute multi-step actions autonomously to achieve your goal, remembering and learning from their experiences.
 Because of this, their behaviour can evolve, creating both opportunities and risks.
 Therefore, understanding how agentic workflows differ becomes vital to effective risk identification.
 So, this article examines 10 dimensions that vary between agentic and traditional workflows – from decision authority and system access to failure modes and accountability – and how risk managers should respond.

-Evidence is growing that a pre-deployment agentic risk assessment reduces incidents, rework, and build cycles by embedding risk controls into workflow design – creating a stronger organisation that is ready for future deployments.
+Evidence is growing that a pre-deployment agentic risk assessment for medium and high-risk autonomous AI agents reduces incidents, rework, and build cycles by embedding risk controls into workflow design – creating a stronger organisation that is ready for future deployments.
 This article outlines the 7-step process from agentic risk identification to an approved risk report that integrates into your enterprise framework.
-To finish, we note that, at the time of writing, we are incorporating this functionality into Gerido© – Agentic Risks’ in-house risk management tool.
-Subscribe to our newsletter if you would like to receive further updates on this topic.
+If you would like some help with your pre-deployment agentic risk assessment (or would like to move faster), check out our customised service.

 Agentic Risk Appetite and Adoption Strategy